questdb/documentation/clients/date-to-timestamp-conversion.md

 The `time.Time` type stores both date and time information.
 It is used for most time-related tasks in Go, such as parsing dates, formatting dates, and time arithmetic.

-The QuestDB Go client needs the timestamp as an `int64` in microseconds, so we will need to convert it.
+The QuestDB Go client expects the timestamp as an `int64`, in unix microseconds, so we will need to convert it.

 ```go
 package main